2 Days in Kyoto Japan: A Curated Travel Guide

 Thinking about spending 2 days in Kyoto Japan?
-Keep reading to find the best things to do in Kyoto for the perfect 48 hours.
+Keep reading to find the best things to do in Kyoto for the perfect 2 days in Kyoto itinerary.

-There’s something to see on every corner, ancient, traditional neighbourhoods to explore and evergreen gardens to find moments of stillness.
 It almost feels like parts of Kyoto are stuck in time in a long moment of zen-like stillness and away from the most popular bustling sights, small, unique temples, gardens and alleys await to be explored, not to mention many UNESCO World Heritage sites, during your 2 days in Kyoto.

 In this Kyoto 2 day itinerary, you’ll find all the highlights of the city as well as a few other gems to see along the way.
-While two days in Kyoto is enough to see what the city has to offer, I highly recommend staying a little longer if you can, to really discover some off-the-beaten-track treasures.
+While two days in Kyoto is enough to see what the city has to offer, I highly recommend staying a little longer if you can, to discover some off-the-beaten-track treasures.

 Kyoto really is a stunning place to experience Japanese culture, Buddhist temples, its cute and narrow streets as well as the most popular attractions.
 It’s arguably one of my favourite cities in Japan.

-*This 2 days in Kyoto post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
+*This 2-day kyoto itinerary post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep supplying you with quality content at no cost to you.

 Best Time to Visit Kyoto